IV Curve

 The equation for the IV curve in the first quadrant is:

 The -1 term in the above equation can usually be neglected.
 The exponential term is usually >> 1 except for voltages below 100 mV.
-Further, at low voltages the light generated current IL dominates the I0 (...) term so the -1 term is not needed under illumination.
+Further, at low voltages, the light generated current IL dominates the I0 (...) term so the -1 term is not needed under illumination.

 Light Biased IV Curve Calculator

-Several important parameters which are used to characterise solar cells are discussed in the following pages.
+Several important parameters which are used to characterize solar cells are discussed in the following pages.
 The short-circuit current (ISC), the open-circuit voltage (VOC), the fill factor (FF) and the efficiency are all parameters determined from the IV curve.